OlgaPodolska/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Using Machine Learning algorithms Resampling, SMOTEENN, BalancedRandomForestClassifier and  EasyEnsembleClassifier for predict Credit Risk.
+Using Machine Learning algorithms as Resampling, SMOTEENN, BalancedRandomForestClassifier and  EasyEnsembleClassifier to predict credit risk for unbalanced credit cards datasemple.